foundance/foundance-docs/docs/tutorial-basics/projects.md

 # Projects

 Projects and the teams that run them are the lifeblood of Foundance.
-Projects are your opporunity to take that great idea you have and find people to help you build it _or_ Projects are your opportunity to be inspired by what other people are thinking about, and get your self involved.
+Projects are your opportunity to take that great idea you have and find people to help you build it _or_ Projects are your opportunity to be inspired by what other people are thinking about, and get yourself involved.

-You can start by browsing Projects that already exist on Foundance by reading - [Joining a Project](join-a-project.md).
+You can start by browsing Projects that already exist on Foundance: [Joining a Project](join-a-project.md).

 Or if you have an idea trying to get out of your head and into the world, jump straight ahead to [Creating a Project](create-your-project.md).